Volunteer Code of Conduct and Policies

 Process for review of feedback:

 We review these reports and take them through a review process with staff as received.
-We will deal with any serious issues and use your feedback as part of our planning process for the volunteer program and greater management of University District Food Bank.
-If you request a follow up, we will go through the review process and update you on how we proceeded with the feedback.
+We will deal with any serious issues and use your feedback as part of our planning process for the volunteer program and management of University District Food Bank.